alicemalzac/GameOfSticks/README.md

 ## Language

-It was development as a way of fixing the knowledge acquired during the semester in the C language.
+It was development as a way of fixating the knowledge acquired during the semester in the C language.